gkk47/darwin/README.md

-# Darwin README
+# Darwin

-VS code plugin that assists developers.
+VS code plugin that assists javscript developers by providing an in editor browser with access to youtube and Mozilla documentation

+Compatible with version 1.18

+##Usage
+Mac: Cmd+Shift+P and enter darwin-search
+Windows: Ctrl+Shift+P and enter darwin-search